tari-project/doc-playground/docs/tarijs_library_intro.md

 import * as wallet from "./wallet.ts";
 ```

-Having imported the dependencies, let's look at the first function, the createFaucet
+Having imported the dependencies, let's look at the first function, the `createFaucet` function

 === "Relevant faucet.ts code section"